tuxfight3r/puppet_adauth/README.markdown

-#AD authentication with SSSD and Kerberos
+#AD Authentication with SSSD and Kerberos

 ####Table of Contents